 ADB Energy Transition Mechanism (ETM) financing, cofinanced by the Climate Investment Fund-Accelerating Coal Transition (CIF-ACT), will be made available to bidders as a "stapled" option to maximize the impact of such financing.
-The ADB ETM financing and CIF-ACT cofinancing may be administered through the ADB ETM fund vehicle which may originate, develop, structure and execute the financing for identified project(s) and/or directly to the identified project(s).
+The ADB ETM financing and CIF-ACT cofinancing will be administered through the ADB ETM fund vehicle (if the fund vehicle is established before transaction closure) which will originate, develop, structure and execute the financing for identified project(s).
 This will allow bidders to consider the benefit of concessional financing in optimizing their proposed tariff for the above projects.